srescio/ezviz-patched/README.md

 - **Latest EZVIZ integration code**: Identical to current Home Assistant core
 - **All bug fixes**: Includes the fix for the 'mode' sensor KeyError from [PR #151848](https://github.com/home-assistant/core/pull/151848)
 - **Full functionality**: All sensors, cameras, and features work properly
+- **Smart UI notifications**: Shows issue status and recommendations in Home Assistant
+- **Automatic monitoring**: Checks GitHub daily to see if the issue is resolved

 ## 📦 Installation via HACS